nadavmatalon/chitter/README.md

 ##Browsers

- This app has been tested with and supports the following browsers:
+ This app has been tested with and supports the following browsers (though it should hopefully look ok in other browsers as well):

 * __Google Chrome__ (36.0)
+* __Mozilla Firefox__ (31.0)
 * __Apple Safari__ (7.0.5)
-* __Mozilla Firefox__ (31.0)

-However, it should (hopefully) look decent in other browsers as well.
+If the app doesn't look right in __Safari__ (content is showing but without any css styling), this may be due to the security settings.
+To solve this, under 'Perferences > privacy settings', check if 'Block cookies' is set to 'Always' and 'From third parties and advertisers'(the default).
+In addition, click the 'Remove all website data' to clear the session cookies.
+After that, it should work as it intended.

 ##  Testing